In the shadow

 Rhapsodic Man’s Soil

 Sometimes you have to take things literally.
-Looking down on the rhapsodic man’s soil is simply directing us to look at a map of the city from Washington Heights, through Sugar Hill and into Harlem.
+Looking down on the rhapsodic man’s soil is simply directing us to look at a map of the city and the area that Ellington, leader in the Harlem Renaissance, is most associated with; Washington Heights, Hamilton Heights, Sugar Hill and Harlem.

-The waist band in the image is I95 with two bands representing the two directions of traffic .
-As possible a dual reference, one arm extends over the slender path of the George Washington Bridge, while the other extends over the Harlem River.
-The folds of the gown approximate the major roads with the outline of the sash following the edge of the park.
+The rest of gown loosely maps to the major streets in the area.
+The waistband in the image is I95 which passes over the Alexander Hamilton Bridge with two bands representing the two directions of traffic .
+As possibly a dual reference, one arm extends over the slender path of the George Washington Bridge, while the other extends over the Harlem River.
+The folds of the gown represent the major roads with the outline of the sash representing the edge of the park.
 The end of the sash falls on the Roger Morris Park and Morris–Jumel Mansion, where Hamilton often visited.
+The upper part of the sash covers the belt line where the highway runs underneath the city.

-The flower in the image falls over the George Washington Bridge and we can find the letters B, W, and G hidden in the pedals.
-The long stem represents the straight span of the bridge over the Hudson River.
+The flower in the image falls over the George Washington Bridge and hidden in the petals we can find the letters GWB, the acronym that New Yorker’s commonly use to refer to the bridge.
+The unusually long and straight stem serves to represents the straight span of the bridge over the Hudson River.

-The markers below the gown fall directly on four playgrounds; the Ten Mile Playground (which is part of Riverside Park), the Renaissance Playground (which is named after the Harlem Renaissance), the Frederick Johnson Playground, and the Alexander Hamilton Playground, where the jewel is hidden.
+The markers below the gown fall directly on four playgrounds; the Ten Mile Playground (which is part of Riverside Park), the Renaissance Playground (which is named for the Harlem Renaissance ), the Frederick Johnson Playground, and the Alexander Hamilton Playground.

 Alexander Hamilton Playground

-Today the park is almost entirely covered with asphalt and other surfaces with the exception of the rectangular area around the flagpole which cannot be seen in older images.
+Today the Hamilton Playground is almost entirely covered with asphalt and other surfaces with the exception of the rectangular area around the flagpole which cannot be seen in older images.

 There are a number of very import details in the clock which provide us with the next series of steps.
 The oval in the center suggests we should look at this as a perspective view with the minute hand representing some type of pole which would be topped by something round.
 The hour hand would then show us the location of the treasure.

-The grey band that runs along the right side seems like an accident, but it’s a reference to the concrete retaining walls that border the sides of the park.
+The grey band that runs along the right side seems like an accident, but it could be a reference to the concrete retaining walls that border the sides of the park.

 Retaining walls run around the both 140th and 141st sides of the park.
 We should be looking for rectangular areas that border the retaining walls with a central pole.